-Victims can receive assistance by walk-in or by appointment.
+Victims may receive assistance by walk-in or by appointment.
 The office is staffed by advocates Monday through Thursday, from 7 a.m. to 6 p.m.
 To schedule an appointment, call 801-963-3223.

 Mobile Team Advocates